 "Also, though it might sound kind of corny to some, you really do start finding yourself getting in touch with the seasons when you get in the habit of eating locally grown, seasonal fruits and vegetables, and over the course of several years, begin to look forward to the arrival of seasonal favorites."

 For best results, Thompson suggests shopping at farmers markets.
-"You can find any out-of-season item you want in the supermarket, but you can be sure it was grown on the other side of the world," he said.
+"You can find any out-of-season item you want in the supermarket, but you can be sure it was grown on the other side of the world," he says.

 To trim unhealthy fat, cholesterol and calories from fall foods, Kress recommends baking, broiling and roasting lean meats and fish, then removing visible fat and skin before eating.
 When it comes to vegetables, aim for at least one fresh salad helping per day and steam other vegetables to retain nutrients.
 For a heart-healthy salad dressing, Kress suggested balsamic vinegar and olive oil.
 Hot green tea provides warmth, comfort and immune system-enhancing antioxidants.

-“Gratitude plays a major role in our general health any time of year," said Scott-Hamilton.
+“Gratitude plays a major role in our general health any time of year," says Scott-Hamilton.
 "Positive thinking and being grateful for what you have instead of what you don't can have an amazing effect on your health.
 When you are consciously grateful, you are more likely to want to make smart choices for the health of your family and yourself.”

-Winter Squash Risotto
+Winter Squash Risotto Recipe

-DIRECTIONS: 1.
-Simmer one cup of the diced squash in a saucepan with one cup water for 10 minutes, puree in a blender, and return to the saucepan.
+- Simmer one cup of the diced squash in a saucepan with one cup water for 10 minutes, puree in a blender, and return to the saucepan.
 Add broth and remaining two cups of water, and bring to a slow simmer.